 The difference between a Bible app and a printed Bible extends beyond the difference between pixels and ink.
 As much as they are a help to us, we lose something when we rely solely on a Bible app instead of a “real” Bible.

-Here are 3 Reasons why a Bible app shouldn’t replace your physical Bible:
+Here are 3 Reasons why a Bible app shouldn’t completely replace your physical Bible:

 1. Print is Permanent

-In today’s digital culture, technology is always changing and the old is quickly tossed aside as inferior.
-We are quick to ditch the barely old in favor of the slightly new.
+In today’s digital culture, technology is always changing and we are quick to ditch the barely old in favor of the slightly new.
 Our favorite apps are constantly updating and upgrading, and our homes are filled with temporary technology.

 Meanwhile, God’s Word is eternal and unchanging.
-Having an app as our primary means of accessing Scripture can rob us of this weightiness.
+Having an app as our primary means of accessing Scripture can obscure this timelessness.
 The Bible is so much more than our favorite app – it is the very Word of God.

 2. Digital Distractions

-If Scripture is a goldmine of timeless wisdom and spiritual truth, a smart phones is a kitchen junk drawer of random odds and ends.
+If Scripture is a goldmine of timeless wisdom and spiritual truth, a smartphone is a kitchen junk drawer of random odds and ends.
 When you’re on a device, it’s all too easy to bounce from Ephesians to email and from Titus to Twitter.

 App notifications, text messages, and phone calls can be constant distractions when attempting to study the Word on a digital device.
 The important things in life are constantly being crowded out by the inconsequential, and our phones and tablets are a huge factor in this reality.

-So the next time you’re headed into church, leave your phone in your pocket and grab an actual Bible.
+So the next time you’re headed into church, consider leaving your phone in your pocket and grabbing a print Bible instead.
 You may be surprised at how much more you get out of the sermon.
 Besides, we spend enough time staring at glowing rectangles throughout the day.
 Taking a break on Sunday morning will do you good.

-(By the way, if this sounds all too familiar and you’re looking for help in putting technology in its proper place, check out Andy Crouch’s book The Tech-Wise Family).
+(By the way, if this technological distraction sounds all too familiar and you’re looking for help in putting technology in its proper place, check out Andy Crouch’s book The Tech-Wise Family).

 3. Resource Overload

-Even these can be a distraction during a church service or Bible study.
-We’d be better off focusing our attention on the message and the text and leaving the exploration of parallel verses, maps, and commentaries for after lunch.
+But even these can be a distraction during a church service, Bible study, or devotional time.
+We’d be better off focusing our attention on the message and the text and leaving the exploration of parallel verses, maps, and commentaries for later.

 Yes, this can happen with a printed study Bible as well, but it is not likely that you will have access to dozens of commentators and hundreds of years of commentary on the page in front of you like you do on a tablet.